It’s 33 A.D., and we are in Israel. The Roman Empire is in control, and Roman soldiers are everywhere.

 We hear people talking about Jesus, the teacher and carpenter from Nazareth, who healed the sick, and many believe He is the promised Messiah.
 They are saying he will be crucified.

 We follow the crowd.
-We find ourselves in front of a hill called Golgotha.
+We find ourselves before a hill called Golgotha.

 We see Jesus and two thieves on crosses.

 Pilate had Jesus flogged.
-The Roman soldiers brutally beat him with a cat-of-nine tail.
+The Roman soldiers brutally beat him with a cat-of-nine tails.
 Then, the Roman soldiers mocked Jesus and placed a crown of thorns on His head.
 He was forced to carry His own cross.
-But he was too weak and not able to carry it.
+But he was too weak to carry it.
 A bystander was forced to carry the cross for Him.

 Due to the intense beating, Jesus is barely recognizable.